The Warriorr

-The Warriorr is a 2022 Indian action thriller film directed by N. Lingusamy and produced by Srinivasa Chitturi under Srinivasa Silver Screen.
+The Warriorr is a 2022 Indian action drama film directed by N. Lingusamy and produced by Srinivasa Chitturi under Srinivasa Silver Screen.
 The film was shot simultaneously in Telugu and Tamil languages.
 It stars Ram Pothineni and Krithi Shetty (both in their Tamil debut), with Aadhi Pinisetty, Nadhiya and Akshara Gowda.
 The music was composed by Devi Sri Prasad, while the cinematography and editing were handled by Sujith Vaassudev and Naveen Nooli.

 Linguswamy began contemplating a Telugu–Tamil bilingual film in 2016, which would make his directorial debut in Telugu cinema.
 The film was announced in February 2021 with Ram Pothineni as the lead.
 Principal photography begun in July 2021 and concluded in May 2022 with filming taking place primarily in Hyderabad and Chennai.

 The Warriorr was released on 14 July 2022 to negative reviews from critics and became a box-office bomb.